King's College London are seeking students of academic excellence to join our Health Faculties.

 iCASE projects are a collaboration between an academic institution and a commercial or non-academic partner; offering a unique opportunity to receive high quality research training that bridges academic and industry partners.
 The MRC DTP are recruiting to five PhD projects tackling key strategic skills shortages:

-Each studentship is fully funded for 4 years, including tuition fees, stipend, research consumables and conference travel:
+Each studentship is fully funded for 4 years including tuition fees, a tax-free stipend of £19,785 (2020-2021 rate) and a generous annual allowance of £6,700 for research consumables and conference travel.